danielabar/tdd-rails-pluralsight/README.md

 end
 ```

-Can also define "sub factories" that inherit from parent factory, for example, add `public_achievement` sub-factory:
+Can also define nested factories that inherit from parent factory, for example, add `public_achievement` sub-factory:

 ```ruby
 FactoryBot.define do